syrianarchive/syrianarchive-investigations/drafts/Maarrat-al-Numan-hospital.md

 ## What Happened?

 On 03 Jan 2018 between 11:38 AM and 12:00 AM (in Damascus local time), al-Salaam hospital in Maarat al-Numan was attacked allegedly by Russian air force.
 The hospital was serving approximately 500,000 people.
-Al-Salaam hospital was previously attacked three times _[are there any videos or posts or photos about those attacks? if not we say we didn't find any open source information about those attacks]_ since 30 Dec 2017, addressed in a [report](https://www.sams-usa.net/press_release/maternity-hospital-maarat-al-numan-city-destroyed-following-three-attacks-four-days/) published by the Syrian American Medical Society (SAMS) who supported the hospital.
-The report stated that the airstrikes 'killing five people, including a newborn baby girl and her father, and injuring many more'.
+The Syrian American Medical Society (SAMS), who supported the hospital, published a  [report](https://www.sams-usa.net/press_release/maternity-hospital-maarat-al-numan-city-destroyed-following-three-attacks-four-days/) alleged that Al-Salaam hospital was previously attacked three times since 30 Dec 2017 [we couldn't find any open source information about those attacks].
+The report stated that the last airstrikes 'killing five people, including a newborn baby girl and her father, and injuring many more'.

 [SAMS published a video](https://www.facebook.com/sams.arabic/videos/1209630115836875/) on their Facebook page showing the hospital from the inside immediately after the attack.
 In the evening SAMS [reported](https://www.facebook.com/sams.arabic/videos/1209757322490821/): "Al-Salaam hospital in Maarat al-Numan was becoming out of order, after violent attacks against it caused significant material damage, and its medical staff and patients were evacuated.
 A newborn baby girl was killed two hours later after she has been born in the hospital and another was injured as a result of the shelling."